 Anyone who receives information from us also has a legal duty to keep this information confidential, subject to recognised exceptions of the types listed above.
 Important Notice

 Following an eye examination (or on completion of a contact lens fitting) patients will be given a copy of their prescription (specification).
 Copies of both the above documents can be issued for a small charge but for the safeguard of our patients the following should be noted:

-You have the right to confidentiality under the Data Protection Act 1998, the Human Rights Act 1998 and the common law duty of confidence (the Disability Discrimination and the Race Relations Acts may also apply).
+You have the right to confidentiality under the GDPR, the Human Rights Act 1998 and the common law duty of confidence (the Disability Discrimination and the Race Relations Acts may also apply).
 We also comply with the NHS Code of Practice on Confidentiality and optical practices have a requirement under their professional Code of Ethics to keep records about you confidential, secure and accurate.

 All of our staff contracts of employment contain a requirement to keep patient information confidential.

 Our guiding principle is that we hold your records in strict confidence.